AstroMined/debtonator/docs/active_context.md

 ### Recent Changes

+1. **Completed Payment Patterns Implementation for ADR-014 Repository Layer Compliance (April 26, 2025)** ✓
+   - Created PaymentPatternRepository with specialized methods:
+     - Implemented get_payments_with_filters with flexible criteria
+     - Added get_bill_payments for liability-specific analysis
+     - Created calculate_payment_frequency_metrics for interval analysis
+     - Added calculate_amount_statistics for financial analysis
+     - Implemented get_date_range_for_pattern_analysis for optimal boundaries
+   - Refactored BillPaymentPatternService to use repository pattern:
+     - Updated service to inherit from BaseService
+     - Replaced all direct database queries with repository methods
+     - Used _get_repository method for standardized repository access
+     - Delegated data operations to repository layer
+     - Maintained business logic for pattern classification in service
+   - Applied proper ADR-011 datetime compliance:
+     - Used ensure_utc() for timezone awareness guarantees
+     - Applied naive_start_of_day() and naive_end_of_day() for DB operations
+     - Used utc_now() for current time access
+     - Fixed all direct datetime manipulations to use utility functions
+   - Updated ADR-014 implementation checklist to mark Phase 8 as completed

-1. **Completed Payment Service Refactoring for ADR-014 Repository Pattern Compliance (April 26, 2025)** ✓
+2. **Completed Payment Service Refactoring for ADR-014 Repository Pattern Compliance (April 26, 2025)** ✓
    - Refactored PaymentService to inherit from BaseService:
      - Updated constructor to properly use BaseService initialization
      - Used _get_repository method for standardized repository access